The entrance to Hollytrees Museum is cobbled and the Upper Ground Floor hall is tiled. The rest of the museum floors are carpeted and flat.

 - First Floor – Running the Home Gallery

-- Upper First Floor – the Childhood Gallery, leading to the Portrait Gallery and the Temporary Exhibition Gallery
+- Upper First Floor – the Childhood Gallery and Portrait Gallery

 - Second Floor – the Education Room (typically roped off as it is used by schools and for events)

-The route from reception into the Upper Ground Floor hall is quiet narrow and there are a few steps.
+The walkway from reception into the Upper Ground Floor hall is quiet narrow and there are a few steps.

 Some of our displays are spot lit, while other areas, such as the crawl through tunnel inside the Childhood Gallery, might appear quite dark.